What is Pocket Planets?

 To get a better feel for the gameplay, here is a short trailer:

 During the fall of my Junior year at Champlain College, I studied abroad in Montreal.
 Among exploring the beautiful city, I took a course where each programmer in the class was tasked with creating a game from start to finish over the 15 weeks.
 After three weeks of weighing the pros and cons of various game ideas, I decided to develop Pocket Planets.

 During the main 12 weeks of development, I focused heavily on making Pocket Planets a mobile-friendly game.
-My thought process behind the gameplay was:

 What type of game would I want to casually play while sitting on the metro?

 I’ve always had a fascination with space and physics, so I figured why not create a simple gravity simulator that unlocks the universe right in my pocket.

 If you would like to download Pocket Planets and play it for yourself, I have created both a Windows and Mac version of the game.
 (Pocket Planets is meant for mobile devices, but until I pay for an Apple developer account, it will forever be on my phone only).

 Otherwise, if you enjoy watching others more than playing, here is a longer gameplay video: